waprin/waprin.github.io/about.md

 Sometimes you might run into me surfing at Pacifica or Santa Cruz or snowboarding in Tahoe.

-# Disclaimer

-I am an engineer, not a spokeperson, and not a financial advisor.

-Any opinion expressed on this website is strictly my own, and in no way reflects any opinion of any of my employers, current or previous.

-No material on this website is financial or investing advice.

 # About This Site